Respect Life Committee

 Human Trafficking

-What is human traffiking: www.usccb.org/offices/migration-refugee-services/human-trafficking
+What is human trafficking: www.usccb.org/offices/migration-refugee-services/human-trafficking

 USCCB, "Prayer to St. Josephine Bakhita" PDF